Takeaways from Pete Hegseth’s contentious confirmation hearing

 Hegseth dismisses allegations as ‘coordinated smear campaign’

-Hegseth, an Army combat veteran and weekend former host of “Fox and Friends,” told senators that Trump chose him to be defense secretary specifically because he’s not like the defense secretaries of the past several decades.
+Hegseth, an Army combat veteran and former host of “Fox and Friends Weekend,” told senators that Trump chose him to be defense secretary specifically because he’s not like the defense secretaries of the past several decades.

 “He believes, and I humbly agree, that it’s time to give someone with dust on his boots the helm.
 A change agent,” Hegseth said.